mauricevancooten/compile-tools/README.md

 ## JSHint

 Helps to detect errors and potential problems in your JavaScript.
+Watches all JavaScript files for changes.

 ### Instructions

 1. Install Node modules `npm install`
-2. Lint JavaScript `npm run build:watch`
+2. Lint JavaScript `npm run build:js`

 ## Sass

 Basic Sass configuration and setup, uses node-sass to compile Sass to CSS.
+Watches all Sass files for changes.

 ### Instructions

 1. Install Node modules `npm install`
-2. Watch for changes and compile SCSS to CSS `npm run build:watch`
+2. Watch for changes and compile SCSS to CSS `npm run build:sass`

 ## Sass Singularity GS

 Sass configuration and setup, includes importing of Sass libraries using Eyeglass; Breakpoint and SingularityGS.
+Watches all Sass files for changes.

 ### Instructions

 1. Install Node modules `npm install`
-2. Watch for changes and compile SCSS to CSS `npm run build:watch`
+2. Watch for changes and compile SCSS to CSS `npm run build:sass`

 ## SVG Sprite / Sass SVG Sprite